The parents of 7-year-old Carter were one of many families who nominated Lynn Estacio for Nurse of the Year. Carter is pictured with Lynn.

 Day in and day out, each and every one of them demonstrates excellence — excellence in patient care, leadership, mentoring and furthering nursing science through evidence-based practice and research.
 I am so proud of the many accomplishments of our nurses!

 Recognizing the excellence of our nurses extends far beyond me.
-Each year, the Milwaukee Journal Sentinel provides an opportunity for readers to …Continue reading →
+Each year, the Milwaukee Journal Sentinel provides an opportunity for readers to …Click here to continue reading

 Take notice if your child develops an insatiable thirst.